 There is a Panera and a McDonald’s just outside the hotel, and a small food court with a Pizza Hut inside.
 All the rooms include a fridge.
 This is great because unfortunately unlike most other Fairfield Inns, this location does not provide free breakfast.

 Don’t let the hotel’s location on the other side of the 5 freeway be off-putting.
 The walk to the Disneyland Resort from the new Four Points by Sheraton Anaheim (formerly Hotel Ménage) is still one of the shortest, and there is a very safe crosswalk.

 The hotel offers large, comfortable rooms.
-There is a new restaurant onsite, which I hear has a great breakfast menu!
+There is a new restaurant onsite, which has a great breakfast menu!

-Perhaps this property’s biggest selling point is its outdoor area.
-The Four Points by Sheraton has a large pool, nice tropical landscaped patio and outdoor bar.
+Perhaps this property’s biggest selling point is its patio area.
+The Four Points by Sheraton has a large outdoor pool, nice tropical landscaped patio and outdoor bar.
 Pull up a lounge chair at night and enjoy a spectacular view of the fireworks.

 A pirate-themed water park and game room make this hotel a favorite for families with young kids!
 The Howard Johnson Anaheim Hotel has been named among TripAdvisor’s Top 25 Hotels for Families in the United States five times.

 There is a range of room types, from studios to suites, to accommodate any size family.
 We stayed in a pirate-themed Kids Suite, which has separate bedrooms and is a great choice for large families (or in our case, two small families sharing the space!)

 The hotel’s Castaway Cove water park includes fun water slides and cannons, a wading pool for the little ones and a 30-foot pirate ship.
 And because it is in such short walking distance to Disneyland, the water park is great to visit on an afternoon break from the parks.